 Jones adds that “there is a virtue in accepting mortality and acknowledging the limits of medicine.”
 Nor should parents “have the right to force doctors to offer treatments that the doctors do not believe are medically indicated”.
 But transferring care is another matter.
 “Where parents are not being obviously unreasonable and where they can find a doctor who would provide the treatment they want, they should normally be allowed to transfer the care of their child to that other doctor.”

 Some Catholics have accused Alder Hey hospital of “putting Alfie to death”.
-Others point out that Catholic teaching does not call for every possible treatment to be offered: when a course of action is too spiritually, physically or financially “burdensome”, it is not obligatory.
-If doctors aim at death, by medical means or by withdrawing food and water, that is a grave wrong; but to refrain from treatment, as the hospital has proposed, need not be.
+Others point out that Catholic teaching does not call for every possible treatment to be offered: if a treatment is spiritually, physically or financially “burdensome”, it need not be given.

 All that is not to exonerate the British medical and legal authorities.
 What remains puzzling, even to many observers who accept Alder Hey’s view of Alfie’s illness, is why the door has been closed on a highly respected hospital which has offered treatment.
-(I asked Alder Hey why they had not collaborated more closely with Bambino Gesù.
-They have not replied.)
+(I asked Alder Hey why they had not collaborated more closely with Bambino Gesù, but they had not replied at the time of going to press.)

-This division has been shown in the various statements from the Catholic hierarchy.
-Pope Francis’s meeting with Tom Evans, and a pair of unusually specific tweets on the subject, showed his support for the plan of flying Alfie to Italy.
+This division has been shown in the various responses from the Catholic hierarchy.
+Pope Francis’s meeting with Tom Evans, and a pair of unusually specific tweets on the subject, effectively signalled his support for the plan of flying Alfie to Italy.

 But the English and Welsh bishops focused on defending Alder Hey hospital, praising its “professionalism” and “integrity”.
 As for Bambino Gesù’s offer, the bishops wrote what sounded almost like a rebuke: “It is for that hospital to present to the British courts, where crucial decisions in conflicts of opinion have to be taken, the medical reasons for an exception to be made in this tragic case.”

 Whatever happens next, there will now be calls for a change in the law.
-The view is growing in the medical and legal worlds that the law needs to be rebalanced towards the parents.
+A consensus is growing in the medical and legal worlds that the law needs to be rebalanced towards the parents.
 The law of custody dictates that a child cannot be removed from his parents unless there is a risk of “significant harm”.
-Perhaps such a threshold could be used in disputes over medical treatment.
+Perhaps such a threshold could be used in future disputes over medical treatment.

 Given the rapid, and continuing, improvements in medical technology, there will surely be more cases which raise similar dilemmas.
 And as the Italian intervention showed, these are now matters of international concern.